100askTeam/100ask_lvgl_docs/docs/details/base-widget/layouts/flex.rst

    <details>
      <summary>显示原文</summary>

-All the Flex-related values are style properties under the hood and you can use them similarly to any other style property.
+All Flex-related values are style properties under the hood so you can use them as you would any other style property.

 The following flex related style properties exist: